Activities you can do at home or communities

-Sensory Outings Company would like to offer you one of our activity boxes that have easels/watercolors with spring themed coloring pages, loops and weaving, matching playing cards, dominos, tetris puzzles, words games, missing letters, 3-letter puzzles, coins and sorting, numbers, and lacing eggs that each resident will design and lace plus word search or other engaging activities.
+Sensory Outings Company would like to offer you one of our activity boxes and bags that have easels/watercolors with spring themed coloring pages, loops and weaving, matching playing cards, dominos, tetris puzzles, words games, missing letters, 3-letter puzzles, coins and sorting, numbers, and lacing eggs that each resident will design and lace plus word search or other engaging activities.
 There will be the list of the items in the container.
 I will spray the container and items with disinfectant and place it at your front door.
-You can keep it for 7 days and return it by texting or email me to pick up the container.
-The fee is $50.
+You can keep it for 7-10 days and return it by texting or email me to pick up the container.
+The fees are $50 box and $35 bag.

 Here are individual activities that you can do at home with items that you have around the house or communities.
 We will provided you more activities every Monday:

 1. Here are websites that you can take your residents to – virtually!

 - 3-dimension tour of the White House: the-white-house-google-virtual-tour/

 - Take an interactive tour of 4 of America’s National Parks

 - Check out the giraffe at the San Diego Zoo giraffe-cam

 - Check out the bald eagle nest bald-eagle-nest-livestream